Phone: 410-778-2188

 Surgery

-Elective procedures - spay, neuter, feline declaw, neonate dewclaw removal and tail docks
+Elective procedures - spay, neuter, neonate dewclaw removal and tail docks

 Non-elective procedures - exploratory, amputation, laceration repair, hernia repair, mass removal, aural hematoma repair, c-section, enucleation, femoral head and neck ostectomy, mastectomy, splenectomy, cystotomy, urethral catheterization, fracture repair, pyometra OHE